-To donate click here
+To Donate click here

-2. If you are taking part in a sporting event or challenge in 2013 why not see if your friends and family will sponsor you for Changing Futures?
+2. If you are taking part in a sporting event or challenge why not see if your friends and family will sponsor you for Changing Futures?
 We can help you set up a dedicated sponsorship page so that people can donate.

 3. Collect your small change – stop those 1ps, 2ps and 5ps cluttering up your purse or filling your pockets and put them in a jar.
 When it is full give it to us or take the money to the bank and donate it to us.

-5. Promote what we are doing – tell your friends and family about Changing Futures and send them a copy of our newsletter.
+4. Promote what we are doing – tell your friends and family about Changing Futures and send them a copy of our newsletter.
 The more people that know the more people may be able to help.

 5. Adopt us as your Charity of the Year - if you are working, could your department or Company can adopt us as their Charity of the Year for 2014 and raise money through some social events?

 6. We also collect foreign currency as we are able to turn that into £ Sterling.
 So, if you have been on holiday or a business trip and have any left-over coins or notes that you don’t need please donate it to us.